openharmony/third_party_cangjie_runtime/std/doc/libs/std_en/unittest_mock/unittest_mock_package_api/unittest_mock_package_exceptions.md

 public class MockFrameworkInternalError <: PrettyException {}
 ```

-Function: Framework exception information, users should not expect this exception to be thrown.
+Function: Framework exception information that users should not expect to be thrown.

 Parent Types: